judykao/speech-to-text-conversion/README.md

 # Results

 We compare our results to the top entries in the [Helsinki Speech Challenge 2024](https://blogs.helsinki.fi/helsinki-speech-challenge/).
-To evaluate the quality of speech restoration, we use a metric in speech regognition called the Character Error Rate (CER).
+To evaluate the quality of speech restoration, we use a metric in speech recognition called the Character Error Rate (CER).
 A lower CER indicates better intelligibility and restoration quality.
 We use a pretrained [DeepSpeech](https://github.com/mozilla/DeepSpeech) model to transcribe both the original and restored audio signals.
 The transcriptions are then compared to the ground truth text to compute the CER.